 of Programmng Languages" is funny.

-What languages/paradigms do we know?
+do we know?

 Introduction to Programming Paradigms

-( video for review — 20.5 min)
+(video for review — 20.5 min)

 ⇒ Why is our Teams icon a set of gears?